 Alois' entry in the parish baptismal register leaves the name of his father blank.

 Alois and his mother were initially given accommodation by an hospitable neighbour (Maria's father at first refusing to take his erring daughter in), and then later in Alois' maternal grandfather's home.

-When Alois is five-years-old, Maria Schickelgruber (47) marries a widower from the 20-kilometres-distant village of Spital, the fifty-year-old unemployed miller Johann Georg Hiedler ['Hikler'].
+May 10, when Alois is five-years-old, Maria Schickelgruber (47) marries a widower from the 20-kilometres-distant village of Spital, the fifty-year-old unemployed miller Johann Georg Hiedler ['Hikler'].

 Alois' mother, Maria Schickelgruber-Hiedler dies at age 52.

 Alois is taken into the home of his foster-father's younger brother, Johann Nepomuk Hiedler, a successful farmer who had raised his own son.

 Alois is sent to Vienna at age thirteen to be apprenticed to a shoemaker.

 After having advanced his education by his own efforts, Alois joins the border police of the Austrian Customs Service in his nineteenth year.

 Alois is taken into the Customs Service itself after having reached the highest rank possible in the police open to one of his limited education.

 Alois Huetler/Hiedler/Hikler's baptismal-record at Dollersheim, Austria, is now amended by the parish priest, at the request of the 77-year-old Nepomuk Hiedler, younger brother of the now-deceased JG 'Hikler' [Hiedler], supported by the 'testimony' of his three illiterate associates (two of whom were related to Nepomuk) to the effect that Alois' deceased foster-father, Johann Georg 'Hikler'/Hiedler, had really been his biological father.